DeepGraphLearning/torchdrug/README.md

 Installation
 ------------

-TorchDrug is compatible with Python 3.7/3.8 and PyTorch >= 1.4.0.
+TorchDrug can be installed on either Linux, Windows or macOS.
+It is compatible with Python 3.7/3.8 and PyTorch >= 1.4.0.

 ### From Conda ###